MOHDSHEES/portal_offtheweb/README.md

 <br/>
 &emsp;ii).
 Paste the "PROPERTYID", "CLIENT_EMAIL" and "PRIVATE_KEY" in .env.
 <br/>
 3).
-Open the terminal and run 'npm run dev'.
+Open the terminal  cd to "portal_offtheweb-main" and run 'npm run dev'.

 <br/>
 <h4>Login credentials for testing:</h4>